kreeben/u-sir/README.md

 U-sir is a map/reducer with read, write and data servers that you may run on a single machine or distribute over a cluster.

-Features:
+__Features__:

-- Programmatically construct stored _map/reduce procedures_ and execute them from any HTTP client.
+- Programmatically construct stored __map/reduce procedures__ and execute them from any HTTP client.
-- Configure the write pipeline by creating your own _analyzers_.
+- Configure the write pipeline by creating your own __analyzers__.
-- Add support for your own data formats by authoring _model binders_.
+- Add support for your own data formats by authoring __model binders__.
-- Interface through HTTP API, divided into read and write endpoints, for executing the _extendable read and write pipelines_.
+- Interface through HTTP API, divided into read and write endpoints, for executing the __extendable read and write pipelines__.

 ## Full-text search